tuminoid/kisakone/doc/install/INSTALL.md

 2. You need to make sure `config.php` in the installation root directory can be written to by the web server.

-3. Have a database available in mysql, or create one for Kisakone.
-Installation process will not create one for you.
+3. Have a database available in mysql, or insert admin credentials to allow install script to create one for Kisakone.

 4. Access the page `doc/install/install.php` in the installation root using your browser, in the example that would be `http://example.com/kisakone/doc/install/install.php`